amirOps97/flask-mongo-k8s/README.md

 MongoDB needs three guarantees that only a StatefulSet provides:

 1. **Stable network identity** — Each pod gets a predictable hostname (`mongo-0`, `mongo-1`, `mongo-2`) that doesn't change across restarts.
 The replica set members use these hostnames to find each other.
-If `mongo-1` restarted and came back as `mongo-xyz`, the other member
+If `mongo-1` restarted and came back as `mongo-xyz`, the other members wouldn't recognize it.

 2. **Stable persistent storage** — Each pod gets its own PersistentVolumeClaim that follows it across restarts and rescheduling.
 If `mongo-0` is rescheduled to a different node, its data volume moves with it.
 In a Deployment, you'd lose the data.